Read this important information if you have travelled to a malaria zone since 1985.

 In 1989, a group of Peace Corps volunteers was chosen to participate in a drug trial testing mefloquine’s efficacy as a malaria prophylactic or treatment.
 Peace Corps volunteers were selected because it was felt that they could be trusted to stay compliant throughout the duration of the trial.
 Compliance had been an issue in other trials testing mefloquine, as many would stop taking it after the onset of severe side effects.
 The Peace Corps volunteers would be no different from others in this respect, only they had to hide their non-compliance.

-Like those volunteers Sara began to experience unpleasant side effects.
-She says she was sleeping alot, and often found herself dizzy or lightheaded.
-Her emotions began to be effected, as she says she would often react to situations inappropriately.
+Like those volunteers, Sara began to experience unpleasant side effects.
+She says she was sleeping a lot, and often found herself dizzy or lightheaded.
+Her emotions began to be affected, as she says she would often react to situations inappropriately.
 There were times she would cry for no apparent reason and would overreact in certain situations.

 She began to experience the most serious neurotoxic symptoms near the end of her service in Africa, saying that she would get dizzy to the point of vomiting.
 After one particularly distressing evening, she went to see the Medical officer, who told her she had an ear infection and gave her medication to treat her nausea.

 The symptoms didn’t go away.

 Even after returning to her home in the Midwest, the symptoms didn’t subside.
 She would often stumble about as though she were drunk, and was subjected to sudden and blinding headaches.
 She saw a general practitioner, but he was unable to make a diagnosis so she was referred to a neurologist.
 Being unable to find a reason for her symptoms, the neurologist would also misdiagnose Sara with an inner ear problem.